bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- Partly Cloudy
+- Mostly Cloudy
-- 64% humidity
+- 65% humidity
-- 11 mph wind
+- 10 mph wind
-- 62% cloud cover
+- 66% cloud cover
 - 34 AQI 🟩
-- 1.23 inches of rain expected in the next 48 hours
+- 1.14 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>